Discover how to implement fair performance management, set clear goals, provide feedback, and boost productivity with effective evaluation systems.

 An organizational chart is the visual representation of the organization, possibly with all jobs, teams, and departments possible.
 The role of the organizational chart is to deliver reliable and consistent information regarding the structure, the responsibilities, and the teams engaged in the organization.

 This one is a tricky question.
 The best answer is “the chart needs to reflect the organization”.
 If there is a strong hierarchy, with C-levels, directors, managers, and specialists, each reporting to each, the chart will look like a pyramid.
-On the other hand, if the company is flat, for example using the holacracy framework, the organization chart would be flat and wide.
+On the other hand, if the company is flat, for example using the holacracy framework, the organization, or management chart would be flat and wide.

-Setting a fair level of compensation for work is not an easy task – multiple companies have good specialists paid less as well as multiple other ones that offer much more money.
-Also, the team needs to ensure that everyone is paid fairly and according to his or her skills – and that’s what salary structure tackles.
+Setting a fair level of compensation for work is not an easy task – multiple companies have good specialists paid less, as well as multiple other ones that offer much more money.
+Furthermore, the team needs to ensure that everyone is paid fairly and according to his or her skills – and that’s what the salary structure, supported by accurate payroll records, tackles.

 What is the salary structure?

 While a salary range applies to a particular position, a salary structure shows the level of compensation for a particular position.
 In the simplest form, it is a list of positions with pay ranges included.
-A good salary structure is frequently (at least once a year) updated to.
+A good salary structure is frequently (at least once a year) updated, too.

 In the most common approach, the salary structure is based on the market pricing method, where the company either gathers the data by itself or uses the information from the business intelligence companies.